Eddevinc/files2/wvd-in-a-day/09-Assign-Users-to-Application-Groups.md

    ![ws name.](media/a38.png)

-> This will allow both WVDUser-1 and WVDUser-02 access to WVD-AG-01 application group.
+ >**Note:** This will allow both WVDUser-1 and WVDUser-02 access to WVD-AG-01 application group.

 **B.** Assigning users to WVD-HP-01-DAG application group.